signalfx/gdi-specification/specification/semantic_conventions.md

 - `memory.allocated` MUST contain the allocation size if this `LogRecord` represents a memory allocation event
 - `profiling.data.type` MUST be set to either `allocation` or `cpu`
 - `profiling.data.format` MUST be set to either `text` or `pprof-gzip-base64`
+- `thread.stack.truncated` MUST be set to boolean `true` when this `LogRecord` does not contain the full stack trace

 ### `LogRecord` Message Fields